rimsila/next-dev-component/README.md

 ## ✨ Features

 - 🌈 Enterprise-class UI designed for web applications.
-- 📦 A set of high-quality React components out of the box.
 - 🛡 Written in TypeScript with predictable static types.
 - 🎨 Powerful theme customization in every detail.